Yelp/paasta/docs/source/style_guide.rst

  * setup_kubernetes_job | stdint2scribe (no selective filtering, raw stdout dump)

 Good:
- * PaaSTA itest => Sends summary of pass or fail to scribe event log.
+ * paasta itest => Sends summary of pass or fail to scribe event log.
 Sends full output of the run to the scribe debug log
 Bad:
- * PaaSTA itest => Sends every line of the ``make itest`` output to ``event`` level, drowning out other key event lines.
+ * paasta itest => Sends every line of the ``make itest`` output to ``event`` level, drowning out other key event lines.

  * Syslog: Non-interactive system processes that do not send data to developers can use syslog, but via stdout => logger.
 Do not send to syslog directly.